xuanwang91/xuanwang91.github.io/_teaching/2021-winter-MGTA415-Unstructured-Data.md

 Prerequisites
 ======

-Knowledge about Machine Learning and Data Mining; Comfortable coding using Python, C/C++, or Java; Math and Stat skills.

-TA
+- Math, Stats, and Coding
+- For Coding
+    - We will mainly use Python
+    - Sometimes, we will need to run some tools developed in C/C++ and Java
+- It’s a bonus if you already have knowledge about machine learning and data mining

+Teaching Assistant
 ======

-- **Teaching Assistant**: Yixin Zou (yiz867 AT eng.ucsd.edu)
+- Yixin Zou (yiz867 AT eng.ucsd.edu)

 Office Hours
 ======